COVID-19 misinformation by the United States: Others

-On January 31, 2020, Vox Media tweeted that COVID-19 would not be a deadly pandemic.
+January 31, 2020, Vox Media tweeted that COVID-19 would not be a deadly pandemic.
 They deleted the tweet on March 23, 2020, and linked to their more current coverage.

 In February 2020, Dr. Anthony Fauci, Director of the U.S. National Institute of Allergy and Infectious Diseases (NIAID) and the eventual chief medical advisor to President Joe Biden stated that the virus was not a serious threat in the United States.

 In February 2020, New York City Health Commissioner Oxiris Barbot announced "We're telling New Yorkers, go about your lives, take the subway, go out, enjoy life."
 Barbot also tweeted, "As we gear up to celebrate the #LunarNewYear in NYC, I want to assure New Yorkers that there is no reason for anyone to change their holiday plans, avoid the subway, or certain parts of the city because of #coronavirus."

 According to The Washington Post in March 2020, Republican government members were largely influenced by series of articles by Richard A. Epstein of the Hoover Institution, who consistently played down the scale of the epidemics, ridiculed the "panic" being spread by "progressives", made a number of incorrect statements about the SARS-CoV-2 virus, misapplied and misconstrued Darwinian evolutionary theory in regards to the pandemics, and predicted "about 500 deaths at the end" of the epidemics.
 U.S. Representative Louie Gohmert from Texas hinted in July that he caught coronavirus because he wore a mask more often in the days leading up to his infection.

 In spring 2020, Bill de Blasio, the mayor of New York City, was widely criticized for providing poor and misleading information to the public.
 On March 10, he said he would keep schools open and if an infected student was found to be in class it would take only a day to clean and re-open the school.
 De Blasio also said, "If you're under 50 and you're healthy, which is most New Yorkers, there's very little threat here."
 During a photo op at a public 3-1-1 call center, he told a caller there was no need to self-quarantine, despite the fact she had just returned from Italy.
 His instructions to the caller were subsequently reversed by city officials.